 Aftercare services occur after rehab completion to sustain the progress made and foster recovery.
 Examples of aftercare services include 12-step meetings, support groups, recovery coaching, and ongoing outpatient counseling.

-Many veterans in recovery also benefit from staying in a supportive sober living environment that helps provide a transition from residential care to independent living at home.
+Many veterans in recovery also benefit from a supportive sober living home to provide a smooth transition back to independent living.

 Active-Duty Military & Veterans Addiction Treatment Programs